Qutui Khatun: Biography

-Tekuder became unpopular among the Mongol elites, the so-called "Old-Mongol" party of Nestorian Christians and Buddhists, who now favoured his nephew Arghun, Abaqa's son.
+Tekuder became unpopular among the Mongol elites, the so-called "Old-Mongol" party of East Syriac Christians and Buddhists, who now favoured his nephew Arghun, Abaqa's son.
 They protested to Kublai Khan, who threatened that he would intervene.
-Tekuder blamed the Nestorian Church of the East for the appeals to Kublai Kahn and threw its Patriarch Yahballaha III into prison, planning to execute him.
+Tekuder blamed the Church of the East for the appeals to Kublai Kahn and threw its Patriarch Yahballaha III into prison, planning to execute him.
 His life was saved by the intercession of Khatun.
 Arghun gained crucial support from Qonqurtai, who had originally supported Tekuder, and from the party that supported the late Mengu-Timur and his mother Öljei Khatun.
 Tekuder replaced Qonqurtai with Alinaq and ordered the arrest of both Qonqurtai and Arghun.
 Arghun armies were defeated at Aq-Khoja near Qazvin on 4 May 1284, and Arghun surrendered.
 While Tekuder waited for his mother's decision on the matter, Arghun was held prisoner by Alinaq.
 A palace revolution broke out after members of the military conspired against Tekuder, and Arghun was released on 4 July.
 Tekuder was deserted by his troops and killed on 10 August.
 Arghun was enthroned the next day.
 Qutui Khatun started organising support against the usurper, but Qara'unas attacked and plundered their orda, which was under Arghun's command.